Fall classes have started and fall registration has ended.

 Full-year course.
 This course will provide a thorough survey of basic biological principles and topics including but not limited to biochemistry, cell structure and function, heredity, molecular genetics, evolutionary theory, organism diversity, and ecology.
 Upon completion of the Biology course, successful students will have a mastery of introductory concepts and principles of biology as well as an ability to think scientifically.
 Students will become more adept at applying their knowledge of biology and the scientific method to real scenarios, interpreting data and the results of scientific investigations, and thoughtfully engaging in scientific discourse.

-One-Semester Course (Fall and Spring).
+Single-semester course with full-year option.
 This course will provide an in-depth exploration of biological phenomena through laboratory investigation.
 In the Fall, students will conduct experiments related to the topics of ecology, biochemistry, cell structure and function, and bioenergetics.
 In the Spring, students will conduct experiments related to the topics of heredity, natural selection, plant diversity, invertebrate diversity, and vertebrate diversity.
 Course content includes but is not limited to study and application of the experimental method, composition of lab reports, peer review, and presentation of lab results.
 Biology Lab may be taken in the Fall, the Spring, or in both the Fall and Spring.

 Full-year course.
 This course will provide a survey of basic principles in chemistry.
 Course content includes but is not limited to the fundamental principles of subatomic, atomic, and molecular structure and bonds; properties of different phases of matter; reduction/oxidation and other chemical reactions; acids and bases; organic chemistry; and other special topics in chemistry.

-One-Semester Course (Fall and Spring).
+Single-semester course with full-year option.
 This course will provide an in-depth exploration of chemistry phenomena through laboratory investigation.
 Students will conduct experiments related to basic chemistry topics, including ideal gas properties, principles and properties of chemical reactions, solubility and pH, and thermochemistry.
 Course content includes, but is not limited to, studying and applying the experimental method, composing lab reports, engaging in peer review with classmates, and presenting lab results.

 Anatomy and Physiology